 Completing a forklift safety checklist should be part of every forklift operator's daily routine.
 Before starting a shift, all operators should check their forklift is in safe working order, ready to be used and capable of completing the tasks required of it.

 If any damage or problems with a forklift are identified, they should be immediately tagged and reported to a supervisor - if it is unsafe to operate the forklift with the problem, then it should not be operated.
 WorkSafe publication Forklift Safety - Reducing the Risks has a sample checklist to follow.
+(Note: this publication is now 'archived' but it is available and very useful)

 Do I need a licence to operate a forklift?